 Compare the above purportedly old photo of the Overlook in figure 66 also with an old photo of the Timberline, one taken when it was opened in 1937.

-Kubrick may have combined an old photo of the west wing of the Timberline with something else, for the central portion looks considerably different.
-Is it only that it is possibly under construction still in image 66?
+Is it only that the entry area is possibly still under construction in image 66?
 It seems so different.
 What is certainly lacking is the great stone facade out front.
-Perhaps it simply hadn't been added on yet.
-But the two human figures are not native to the photo certainly and have been added in.
+Perhaps it hadn't been added on yet.
+But I have the feeling the two human figures are not native to the photo and have been added in.

 There is another photo above but I can't begin to get a fix on what it is.

 Whatever one thinks that photo is, at first glimpse, it is not.
 We're given the impression of a train.
 It is not.
-It's like four dome-head aliens looking over I don't know what.
+It's like four dome-head aliens looking over the scene in the background.
+I haven't a clue what they actually are.
 On the left we see something resembling pipes.

 Jack takes apart the radio and lifts off the top.